pmd/pmd/docs/pages/pmd/devdocs/metrics_howto.md

 }
 ```

-### Metric versions
+### Metric options

-{%include important.html content="Metric versions are about to be revamped into options that can be combined
-together." %}
+Some metrics define options that can be used to slightly modify the computation.
+You'll typically see these options
+gathered inside an enum in the implementation class of the metric, for example `CycloMetric.CycloOptions`.
+They're
+also documented on the [index of metrics](/pmd_java_metrics_index.html).

+To use options with a metric, you must first bundle them into a `MetricOptions`.

 ### Result options